Critical transition in fast-rotating turbulence within highly elongated domains: Acknowledgements

 \section{Acknowledgements}

-This work was granted access to the HPC resources of MesoPSL financed by the R\'egion Ile de France and the project Equip@Meso (reference ANR-10-EQPX-29-01) of the programme Investissements d'Avenir supervised by the Agence Nationale pour la Recherche and the HPC resources of GENCI-TGCC-CURIE \& CINES Occigen (Project No. A0050506421 \& A0070506421) where the present numerical simulations were performed.
+\NOTE{We thank three anonymous referees for their insightful and helpful comments, which have helped to improve this paper substantially.} This work was granted access to the HPC resources of MesoPSL financed by the R\'egion Ile de France and the project Equip@Meso (reference ANR-10-EQPX-29-01) of the programme Investissements d'Avenir supervised by the Agence Nationale pour la Recherche and the HPC resources of GENCI-TGCC-CURIE \& CINES Occigen (Project No. A0050506421 \& A0070506421) where the present numerical simulations were performed.
 This work was also supported by the Agence nationale de la recherche (ANR DYSTURB project No. ANR-17-CE30-0004).